 Mid-morning yesterday I learned through an email that it was National Spaghetti Day.
 Now, the email was trying to get me to buy this or that pasta maker, which I did not do.
 What I did do was decide that spaghetti would be great for dinner.
 Everyone in the family likes spaghetti, one way or another.
 Who doesn’t like spaghetti?
+I topped the noodles with using a quick meatball and marinara sauce recipe.

 Throughout the day I tossed different ideas about in my head trying to be fun and creative with my spaghetti plan.
 When I got off work and headed for the store I was still trying to decide on the perfect spaghetti dish for dinner.
 I decided on plain old spaghetti and meatballs in marinara.
 Oh, and homemade Italian bread.